-If the baseline patient visit rate is high (e.g. If 70% or more of patients attend their monthly appts):
+If the baseline patient visit rate is high (e.g. If 70% of patients or more attend their monthly appts):

-Consider waiting to send a text message reminder until 3 days after the visit, as it may be more cost-effective to send a reminder only to the smaller proportion of patients who do not attend their follow-up visit.
+• Consider waiting to send a text message reminder until 3 days after the visit, as it may be more cost-effective to send a reminder only to the smaller proportion of patients who do not attend their follow-up visit.